Franschhoek Wine District

 One of our favourite stops was the Dieu Donne winery.
 We decided to make this stop as it was the highest point up the mountain on our route and we had seen on the program that there was a restaurant here too.
 It was the perfect way to break up our afternoon as we went for the wine tasting option and accompanied it with a cheese board…certainly a cheese board worthy of mention!

-And so, it’s with a head full of incredible memories, that I come to the end of this post.
+And so, it’s with a head full of incredible memories, that I come to the end of this post, we really enjoyed writing about the Franschhoek wine district.
 I hope some of this information can be of help to anyone considering a trip to this unique paradise or that perhaps we have ignited an interest in you to pay a visit.

 Thank you for taking the time to read our post and we would love for you to check out our earlier posts on the previous stops we made on our African adventure.

 We hope to see you again soon.
 And hopefully it could be sipping on a pinotage in this wine district and tearing around the Franschhoek wine tram.